exasol/exasol-driver-lua/doc/user_guide/user_guide.md

 # exasol-driver-lua – User Guide

-The Exasol Driver for Lua allows you to execute queries on an Exasol database and retrieve the results.
+The Exasol Driver for Lua (EDL) allows you to execute queries on an Exasol database and retrieve the results.
 This user-guide shows how to use the driver.

 ## Installing the Driver and Dependencies